 The Partnership generates the majority of its revenues from midstream energy services, including gathering, processing, transmission, fractionation, condensate stabilization, and brine services through various contractual arrangements which include fee based contract arrangements or arrangements where it purchases and resells commodities in connection with providing the related service and earns a net margin for its fee.
-While the Partnership's transactions vary in form, the essential element of each transaction is the use of its assets to transport a product or provide a processed product to an end-user at the tailgate of the plant, barge terminal, or pipeline.
-The Partnership reflects revenue as Product sales and Midstream services revenue on the Condensed Consolidated Statements of Operations as follows:
+While the transactions vary in form, the essential element of each transaction is the use of the Partnership's assets to transport a product or provide a processed product to an end-user at the tailgate of the plant, barge terminal, or pipeline.
+The Partnership reflects revenue as Product sales and Midstream services revenue on the consolidated statements of operations as follows: